 My background is in textiles, and I worked as a production weaver for many years.
 The metaphors in weaving continue to impact my work today, though I have not actually woven on a loom in several years.

 I completed my MFA in 3D Fine Arts at the Massachusetts College of Art and Design in 2018.
-You can see my thesis work and presentation here.
-(8/22/18: updating with link soon, check back).
-It summarizes my creative path to this point.

 Themes in my work include ancestry; the "roles" and communities of women in past and current societies; and the residue (seen and unseen) of human life in buildings and built spaces.
 I am interested in the layers - literal and conceptual - of things.
-New work is evolving from research I'm doing on the use of imagery and metaphor in mythology and fairy tales.

 I currently live and work in Providence, Rhode Island.
 I regularly post new and in-progress work to my Instagram account, and I update this site about once a month.